ShaunaGordon/hugo-lucid-dream/CONTRIBUTING.md

 ### Wiki

-Currently, the [wiki](https://github.com/UtkarshVerma/hugo-dream-plus/wiki) is a work in progress.
+Currently, the [wiki](https://github.com/ShaunaGordon/hugo-dream-plus/wiki) is a work in progress (as in, doesn't yet exist, since I'm still porting and updating the theme itself).
 The wiki is supposed to hold the documentation for the theme instead of the readme, which, I think should only introduce the features in short.
 Therefore, any help in descriptively(using GIFs and images) documenting the features in the wiki is appreciated.

 ## Styleguides